 FAA Medical Certificate’s are issued by an FAA Designated Aviation Medical Examiner (AME).
 AME’s are physicians with a special interest in aviation safety and have training in aviation medicine.

 If you have any condition that may be medically disqualifying or could slow your medical approval, do not visit your AME before meeting with and discussing your options with someone like the Flight School Manager.
 Alternatively, you can contact a resource like the Aircraft Owners and Pilots Association (AOPA) to discuss your situation.
-You can get a free 3 month membership as a Student Pilot.
 They have experts available to help find your best route for success in the medical certification process.

 Some conditions that can be disqualifying or could slow your medical approval include but are not limited to: